-C. Associate Director of Undergraduate Studies
+C. Associate Director for of Undergraduate Studies

-The Associate Director of Undergraduate Studies is a tenured full or associate professor.
+The Associate Director for of Undergraduate Studies is a tenured full or associate professor.
 The School Director appoints the Associate Director for a two-year renewable term after consultation with the track faculty.
 Responsibilities of the position include:

 - Chairing the Undergraduate Committee. - Coordinating undergraduate advising. - Reviewing requests for overrides and making appropriate decisions. - Recommending approval or disapproval to the Undergraduate Committee of changes in the program of study of a student. - Conducting student orientation sessions. - Reviewing independent study course requests. - Maintaining effective communication with the faculty concerning the undergraduate programs. - Considering proposals for existing and new undergraduate degree programs, and for substantive curriculum changes in undergraduate courses, and discussing these proposals with the Undergraduate Committee and track faculty.
-These proposals are to be voted on by the track faculty. - Providing for regular review of undergraduate curriculum, to include decisions on textbooks, technology, and teaching methods. - Preparing catalog and brochure information about the undergraduate program. - Assisting the Director in the design of teaching schedules. - Resolving student complaints about instruction by track faculty. - Serving as liaison between the School and the Office of Career Services. - Serving as Acting Director in the absence of the Director and the Associate Director of Graduate Studies.
+These proposals are to be voted on by the track faculty. - Providing for regular review of undergraduate curriculum, to include decisions on textbooks, technology, and teaching methods. - Preparing catalog and brochure information about the undergraduate program. - Assisting the Director in the design of teaching schedules. - Resolving student complaints about instruction by track faculty. - Serving as liaison between the School and the Office of Career Services. - Serving as Acting Director in the absence of the Director and the Associate Director for of Graduate Studies.

-D. Director of First-Year Mathematics
+D. Associate Director for Freshman Director of First-Year Mathematics

-The Director of First-Year Mathematics is a track faculty member, a principal lecturer, a senior lecturer, or a lecturer.
-The School Director appoints the Director of First-Year Mathematics for a two-year renewable term after consultation with the faculty.
+The Associate Director for Freshman Director of First-Year Mathematics is a track faculty member, a principal lecturer, a senior lecturer, or a lecturer.
+The School Director appoints the Associate Director for Freshman Director of First-Year Mathematics for a two-year renewable term after consultation with the faculty.
 Responsibilities of the position include:

-- Chairing the First-Year Mathematics Advisory Committee. - Coordinating First-Year mathematics (100-level MAT, MTE, STP) course offerings.

-- Considering proposals for substantive curriculum changes in 100-level courses, and discussing these proposals with the faculty.
+- Chairing the First-Year Freshman Mathematics Advisory Committee. - Coordinating First-Year Freshman mathematics (100-level MAT, MTE, STP) course offerings. - Considering proposals for substantive curriculum changes in 100-level courses, and discussing these proposals with the faculty.
 These proposals are to be voted on by the faculty. - Resolving student complaints about instruction by contract faculty. - Training graduate teaching assistants. - Assisting the Director in the design of teaching schedules. - Coordinating the master teacher program.